overwolf/overwolf.github.io/docs/topics/update-store-listing.md

 ### Icon

-This is the icon used to represent your app in the Overwolf appstore.
+Upload or edit an asset that wil be used as the app's icon in the Overwolf appstore.
-* Please make sure your chosen icon looks great on both dark and bright backgrounds.
+* Please make sure your chosen icon looks good on both dark and bright backgrounds.
 * Should be a PNG format image sized 55X55.
 * Same as the [icon file](../start/submit-your-app-to-the-store#2-iconpng) from the "store" folder.